mspencedm/Software-Dev-DnD/Religion/Deities.md

 ### Mystic Ceremonies
 Those who seek the wisdom of Magivox engage in arcane rituals, spellcasting, and magical experiments.
 They believe that by connecting with Magivox, they can unlock the full potential of magic and understand the intricacies of the arcane weave.

+### Unexpected Ceremonies
+Followers of Ludon, the Trickster, engage in a unique set of religious practices that revolve around humor, creativity, and the celebration of life's unpredictability.
+These practices are designed to encourage a deeper connection to Ludon's teachings and the philosophy of embracing the unexpected.

 ## Philosophy